-The Bible says we are to deny ourselves, take up our cross, and follow Jesus.
+The Bible says IFB believers are to deny themselves, take up their crosses, and follow Jesus.
 Human beings, according to the Bible, are wicked, vile, evil, depraved sinners.
 We deserve having the wrath of God poured out on our heads.
-We deserve judgment and hell.
+We deserve judgment and Hell.

-Jesus, the son of God, came to earth, died on the cross, and rose again from the dead, so we could have our sins forgiven and go to heaven when we die.
-Once God saves us, we are to spend the rest of our life groveling before a thrice-Holy God, praising him for delivering us from our wickedness.
+Jesus, the eternal, sinless son of God, came to earth, died on the cross, and rose again from the dead three days later, so we could have our sins forgiven and go to Heaven when we die.
+Once God saves us, we are to spend the rest of our life groveling before a thrice-Holy God, praising him for delivering us from our wickedness and the world.

-Every week Independent Baptists go to church and listen to their pastor tell them more things they need to do, more works they need to perform, more laws to obey.
+Every week, IFB believers go to their churches and listen to their pastors and teachers tell them more things they need to do, more works they need to perform, more laws they need to obey.
 Do this, do that.
 If you really, really love Jesus you will______________, their preacher says.

-Is it any wonder that many of people raised in such an environment have low self-esteem?
-Many Independent Baptist preachers even preach AGAINST having self-esteem.
+Is it any wonder that people raised in such an environment have low self-esteem?
+Many IFB preachers even preach AGAINST having self-esteem.
 Church members are taught to hate self so God can get all the glory.
-We wouldn’t want a human being taking credit for anything, right?
+We wouldn’t want humans taking credit for anything, right?
 Well, there’s one thing church members can take credit for.
 Any good that happens — God gets all the credit.
-If bad things happen or someone screws up, it is all on us.
-God ain’t taking any credit for the bad stuff.
+If bad things happen or someone screws up, it is all on IFB church members.
+God ain’t taking any credit for the bad shit.

-I have spent the last ten years trying to find myself.
-The flesh and blood Bruce Gerencser who spend a lifetime in the Evangelical church is dead.
+I have spent the last twelve years trying to find myself.
+The flesh and blood Bruce Gerencser who spent a lifetime in the Evangelical church is dead.
 My being, my self-worth, was swallowed up by God, the church, and the ministry.
 My life was defined by the call of God.
 Nothing else mattered.

 I left the ministry and told God to take a hike.
 At the time of our divorce, God and I were not on speaking terms.
 God owes me some money, but he refuses to pay up.
-All I asked for was some of the treasure I had in heaven.
-Since I am going to hell when I die, I thought it would be nice to have the treasure now so I could get some good use out of it.
+All I asked for was some of the treasure I had in laid up in Heaven.
+Since I am going to Hell when I die, I thought it would be nice to have the treasure now so I could get some good use out of it.

 Bit by bit I am finding out who I really am.
-It is not always pretty, but it is authentic.
+It is not always pretty, but it is honest and authentic.
 Some people don’t like the new Bruce Gerencser.
 They want the old Bruce back.
-They still cling to the hope that my apostasy is just a phase and that I will come back and be a better than ever pastor.
-What a testimony I could have.
+They still cling to the hope that my apostasy is just a phase, and that I will come back and be a better than ever pastor.
+What a testimony I could have, right?
 I could milk the “From Preacher to Atheist to Preacher” story for all its worth.

 There is no going back.
-The Apostle Paul taught me to run the race that is before me and that is what I am doing.
-The longer I run, the more distant Christianity appears.
-I don’t know what lies ahead, but I DO know what lies behind and I have no desire to return to the leeks (onions) and bondage of Egypt.
+The Apostle Paul taught me to run the race that is before me, and that is what I am doing.
+The longer I run, the more distant Christianity appears behind me.
+I don’t know what lies ahead, but I DO know what lies behind, and I have no desire to return to the leeks (onions) and bondage of Egypt.